The Creamiest No Bake Keto Cheesecake Cups (5-Minute Prep)

 - In a large mixing bowl, beat Neufchâtel, Greek yogurt, sweetener, vanilla, lemon zest, and salt until ultra-smooth and glossy.

 - With the mixer running, slowly stream in the cold heavy cream; continue whipping just until softly thick and billowy.
+No mixer?
+A silicone whisk works well here too, it just takes a bit more arm work.

 - Sprinkle in the ground flaxseed and stir briefly; let the mixture stand 1 minute to subtly set.

 - Gently fold in strawberries, blueberries, blackberries, and raspberries.
 Spoon into 24 small cups/bowls; finish with a whisper of sliced almonds if using.
 Chill briefly for a firmer set or serve immediately.
+Leftovers keep well in airtight glass containers in the fridge for up to 3 days.

 Notes